 and preventative guidance to marginalized people in under-serviced areas of the world

 and train local health workers to provide dental care for their communities

 CDRI project in

 Humanitarian Project in

-So far Doctors Eckert, Kreher, Humeres and Yung have provided free dental services to thousands of people from Ecuador, Guatemala, Bolivia, Dominican Republic and Thailand (Burmese Refugees).
+So far Doctors Eckert, Kreher, Humeres and Yung have provided free dental services to thousands of people from Ecuador, Guatemala, Bolivia, Dominican Republic, Thailand (Burmese Refugees)and Easter Island.

 Our project is to improve health in developing nations, by providing free basic dental services and preventive guidance to those people economically and socially marginalized, and by enhancing the capacity of local health providers to deal with the dental needs of the local population.

 These activities are provided specifically to those sectors of the population that are economically and socially marginalized.
 These projects take place in locations that are physically isolated from medical and dental services, like the two projects in the Peten region of Guatemala (2004, 2007) and Amacari, Bolivia (2001), Easter Island (2019)or in urban locations where sectors of the population have no access to local dental treatment due to their meager economical condition (Dominican Republic 2005, Ecuador 2011, 2014, Guatemala 2018) or socially marginalized people as some Burmese Refugees living in Thailand.